Zunayed-Mahfuz/React-App-Project/README.md

 As you saw for P1, there are _literally_ hundreds, if not thousands, of APIs that have been tested, used and abused by previous students.
 Start with those lists and it'll make your life easier.

 Refer to the Resources section below for suggestions and lists of available APIs; if you find one not on this list that you'd like to use, feel free, just remember the above requirements.
+(Did you read this far?
+If so, we've been sneaky and want you to complete a challenge for us: Make the very first thing in your Project ReadMe for your Pitch a space-themed GIF image.
+Don't tell your classmates.)

 <br>